 The third season of Tough Enough sported co-winners, John Morrison and Matt Cappotelli.
-Since it’s inception in 2001, Tough Enough has been a fairly successful breeding ground for the WWE.
-Notable names that have gone through the Tough Enough system and graced our screens over the years are John Morrison, Ryback, Maven, The Miz, Jackie Gayda, Nidia, Velveteen Dream, Sonya Deville and Mandy Rose, to name a few.
+Since its inception in 2001, Tough Enough has been a reasonably successful breeding ground for WWE.
+Notable names that have gone through the Tough Enough system are John Morrison, Ryback, Maven, The Miz, Jackie Gayda, Nidia, and, more recently, Velveteen Dream, Sonya Deville, and Mandy Rose.

-On the third season of Tough Enough, John Morrison won, but he wasn’t the only winner that season.
-Unfortunately for Matt Cappotelli, while John Morrison went on to have great success in the business, Matt’s promising career was cut short due to a brain tumor in 2007.
-Ten years after his career was cut short, the tumor sadly came back more aggressively, which Matt is still fighting to this day.
+In the third season of Tough Enough, John Morrison won, but he wasn’t the only winner that season.
+Unfortunately for Matt Cappotelli, while John Morrison went on to have great success in the business, Matt’s promising career was cut short due to a brain tumor that developed in 2007.

 On the day the episode aired, displaying the relentless beat down to the world, a black-eyed Cappotelli shared his thoughts throughout the show.

 “Bob Holly basically beat me down from head-to-toe from the minute I stepped into the ring and was pretty relentless with everything,” Matt said.

 One of the rookies watching from the apron had his say, “I see Bob’s boot just go straight into Matt’s jaw, and you can just see blood coming from his mouth, and the next boot goes right into Matt’s eye… and he was confused, and I was confused, too…”

 Bob Holly stands by what he did.
 “I’m being rough for a reason, not because I want to be, not because I can – I’m trying to teach them that professional wrestling is not an easy game.”